 Our sales and marketing spending reflected normal business activities into mid-March 2020.
 Due to the COVID-19 pandemic, we focused on protecting key investments in our field force while curtailing most other areas of sales and marketing spend during the second and third quarter of 2020.
 For example, we guaranteed certain levels of incentive compensation to members of our field sales organization in order to retain these employees and partially mitigate the impact of the pandemic to their compensation.
 In contrast, we reduced certain other spending during the COVID-19 pandemic, such as travel and related expenses, regional surgeon training, trade shows, and discretionary marketing.
-As revenue growth returned to the levels that we were experiencing prior to the pandemic, we increased our sales and marketing expense accordingly in the third quarter of 2020.
-We will continue to determine the level of sales and marketing expense in light of market conditions and our growth opportunities.
+In the fourth quarter of 2020, with returning revenue growth and raising of additional equity, we returned to more normalized spending levels and resumed hiring of salespeople and expect to continue to expand the sales team into 2021.
+We plan to increase investments in our sales force, surgeon training and in initiatives to increase patient awareness to capture future revenue growth opportunities.